Spring Fever Finish Plus TKQ Highlights

 Since I have been cutting out some patches on my Cricut Maker, this was probably the most intriguing of the new features.
 The SVG export will also work with Silhouette Studio or Brother Canvas software.

 This feature will make it super easy to cut out the blocks using an electronic cutting system.
 We are given options to cut out the block image (without seam allowances) or to upload templates (with a seam allowance) and choose between export all or unique templates.

 To test the SVG export feature, I decided to export both the block and the templates from Block Base Plus and then did two imports into Cricut Design Space (my preferred cutting system as Cricut has this amazing rotary cutting tool).
-(And for those that were following the Cricut controversy this past week, Cricut has agreed that we will continue to receive unlimited free uploads into Design Space.)

 I was pleasantly surprised to find that both SVG files uploaded at the correct size -- something of a miracle as I had been reading about problems with the newest updates to Design Space that were causing problems with sizing.

 However, I also appreciated that EQ also includes a test square in the template export so we can double check that the sizing is correct before cutting out a lot of fabric pieces.
 This is always important to test, because who knows what will happen in the next release of Design Space.